IDAES/idaes-pse/docs/user_guide/components/unit_model/control_volume.rst

 specific Control Volume they are using for more details on what methods are supported in that specific Control Volume.

-A key feature of the IDAES platform is the use of ControlVolumeBlocks.
+A key feature of the IDAES Core Modeling Framework is the use of ControlVolumeBlocks.
 Control Volumes represent a volume of material over which material, energy and/or momentum balances can be performed.
 ControlVolumeBlocks contain methods to automate the task of writing common forms of these balance equations.
 ControlVolumeBlocks can also automate the creation of